 At the time of writing, the UK is officially moving to the “delay” phase, with government advising that anyone with a new, continuous cough or a high temperature self-isolates for at least 7 days.

 With the FM sector already facing some headwinds such as the fallout of Carillion and other high profile insolvencies, the prolonged uncertainty caused by Brexit, concerns that new immigration rules may lead to staff shortages, and the impact of IR35 on the contingent workforce, some of the main challenges and issues for the Facilities Management sector are summarised below:

-- Cyber risk.
 Whilst larger companies may already have out in place policies and practices which support remote working, for others the threat of contagion will have forced adoption of a more “agile’ approach to working in a very short period.
-Increased remote working brings with it the potential for cyber attacks with common vulnerabilities such as public wifi and connected devices (IoT) on home networks.
+Increased remote working brings with it the potential for cyber attacks with common vulnerabilities such as public WiFi and connected devices (IoT) on home networks.

 The above is simply a snapshot of some the main issues when considering the Covid-19 outbreak in the context of the facilities management sector.
 Other issues, such as the availability of insurance, and problems bringing in staff from overseas, will also be relevant.
 Wellbeing of cleaning staff undertaking deep cleansing operations and other operational staff needs to be carefully considered.
 One silver lining to this dark cloud could be that customers become more open minded when considering innovative solutions such as robot cleaners and smart floor coverings.

 New legislation introduced to extend digital connectivity, regulate direct marketing and protect con...Read more

 The UK Court of Appeal has recently provided some limited guidance on the fine line between using a ...Read more

 Given that most high-profile competition law actions tend to involve the decisions of large-scale re...Read more

 Tailored insights delivered to your inbox